rjleveque/geoclaw_tsunami_tutorial/markdown/workflow.md

 `apps` subdirectory within it for things you copied from `$CLAW/apps` and a `mygeo` subdirectory for new GeoClaw experiments that you are setting up on your own.

+You might also want to turn your `$MYGTT` directory into your own git repository.
+Using version control regularly is a good idea when developing code, for many reasons, whether you are sharing code with others or think you are working entirely on your own (in which case you still need to collaborate with your past and future self, and using version control makes this far easier!)
+There are many excellent git tutorials online.